 But the main reason people go to Copacabana on the Bolivian side of Lake Titicaca is to visit Isla del Sol.
 Only an 1 hour boat ride from Copacabana, this is the must do when you visit the Bolivian side of Lake Titicaca.

 Many people take a boat to the north side of the Island of the Sun and then either hike to the south side of Isla del Sol, or take a boat there.
-You can visit the Inca ruins, hike and stay overnight.
+You can visit the Aymaras ruins, hike and stay overnight.
+Update: since 2017 there has been some disputes about route across the island.
+Check in Copacabana what the current situation is and if hiking across is possible.

 For more stories on hiking Isla del Sol, check the blog of Mitali over at Ecophiles who wrote about hiking the sacred Isla del Sol, and Bryony from Travelsandmore who wrote about the Island Isla del Sol.